Shubham-18-10-1998/Obsidian/RESOURCES/CODING/Binary Search.md

 			- index of smallest element is the number of rotations.
 			- The smallest element will be such that element before and after it are both greater than the element itself.
 			- the sub-array where the (minimum) element exists will be such that, starting element will be greater than the ending element.
+			- Also condition that arr[start] < arr[mid], then start = mid+1 is wrong, cause it ignores the case where k = 0 scenario.
 		4.)
 Relation to Binary Search:
 			- We find condition for element by comparing with given element.
 Here the condition is its lesser than both neighbouring elements.
-			- We choose a condition to discard one half of the array, here the condtion is to go to the unsorted half of the array.
+			- We choose a condition to discard one half of the array, here the condition is to go to the unsorted half of the array.
 		5.)Note : Here end = mid and not mid-1 as the smaller element which is arr[mid] could be the smallest element too!
 - [Search in Rotated Sorted Array](https://leetcode.com/problems/search-in-rotated-sorted-array/)
 	- Learnings :